Top 4 Challenges In Implementing Intelligent Automation

 #4 Lack of a clear vision

 Getting it right means integrating vision and strategy.
 Many companies are implementing intelligent automation in a piecemeal fashion, led by either IT or business units, but without an overall strategy.
-According to Deloitte, only 26% of companies that are piloting automations—and 38% of those implementing and scaling—have an enterprisewide intelligent automation strategy.
+According to Deloitte, only 26% of companies that are piloting automation—and 38% of those implementing and scaling—have an enterprisewide intelligent automation strategy.

 What’s needed in such cases: involvement and sponsorship from the C-Suite as well as a federated model of intelligent automation governance that involves a centralized Center of Excellence (CoE) that sets standards and provides guidance to business units that are engaged in the actual initiatives.